Caparisun/reddit_stocks/README.md

 Many people lost a lot of money.
 And then there is another third category of people, who believe they missed a once-in-a-lifetime opportunity to get rich quickly.

-All these dynamics lead to a tenfold increase of active users on Reddit's most active community for investors and traders - the community has the suiting name 'Wallstreetbets'.
+All these dynamics lead to a tenfold increase of active users on Reddit's most active community for investors and traders - the community has the suitable name 'Wallstreetbets'.
 #### These users are, to this day, hunting for the next GameStop and exchanging loads of trading ideas.

 But none of these users have asked themselves important questions: